Life after that email: how I came out of the closet

 "People come out of the closet when they can."

-"I preferred to feel even if it hurt"
+"I preferred to feel, even if it hurt."

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US